 If you’re looking for a quality dog crate, then I highly suggest the Midwest Homes iCrate at Amazon.
 It’s the best “bang for the buck” in my opinion and has all the necessary features in a quality crate.

 They aren’t very expensive and can range anywhere between $30 and $60.
-Because these dogs are small, buying a smaller crate will save you some cash.
-Make sure you get a 30 inch crate for a Dachshund!
+Because these dogs are small, buying a smaller crate will save you a bit of cash.
+Make sure you get aim for the 30 inch crate with a Dachshund!